takumab/ft_organisations/README.md

 ### Create database

 After installing MongoDB you should be able to go into mongo shell by running:

 ```
 mongo
 ```

-Once in the mongo shell create the database by running
+Once in the mongo shell create the database by running:

 ```
 > use name-of-db
 ```

 Then you can add the db uri to config/dev.env file

 ```
 MONGODB_URI=name-of-db
 ```